basarat/typescript-book/docs/types/type-assertion.md

 ## Type Assertion
-TypeScript allows you to override its inferred and analyzed view of types any way you want to.
+TypeScript allows you to override its inferred and analyzed view of types in any way you want to.
 This is done by a mechanism called "type assertion".
-TypeScript's type assertion are purely you telling the compiler that you know about the types better than it does, and that it should not second guess you.
+TypeScript's type assertion is purely you telling the compiler that you know about the types better than it does, and that it should not second guess you.

 A common use case for type assertion is when you are porting over code from JavaScript to TypeScript.
 For example consider the following pattern: